-In addition, GASB Statement No. 61 considers an organization that does not meet the financial accountability criteria, may be included as a component unit if management's professional judgment determines it to be necessary and misleading if omitted.
-The evaluation includes consideration of whether a financial benefit or burden exists in the relationship between the entities.
-Management has not identified any additional organizations that fit this criteria.
+In addition, GASB Statement No. 61 considers an organization that financial accountability does not as a component unit if management's professional judgment determines necessary and misleading if omitted. it to be The evaluation includes consideration of whether a financial benefit relationship burden exists the Management has not identified any additional organizations that fit this criteria.